bqardi/rogue-like-rogue-survivor/README.md

 ### Short explanation
 The idea for this game is that you have this character that you can move around (with W, A, S, D or the arrow keys on the keyboard) in a grid (dynamically created.
 Everything is intended to be dynamic).
 If you move outside the grid edges you will move your character to the "next zone".
 The size of this entire region is also created dynamically.
-Loot, as well as enemies and obstacles, aer placed randomly around the entire world.
+Loot, as well as enemies and obstacles, are placed randomly around the entire world.
 Dungeon entrances are also placed randomly.

 #### Collectable items (loot)
 To pick up loot, just walk over the tile with the loot
+UPDATE: Chests added with their own inventory and collecting the items inside the chests, will transfer them to the players inventory.
 - Coins (adds to your total amount of money/gold)
 - Health potions (adds to your life/health) UPDATE: Now added to inventory.
 - Armor (adds to your armor/shield) UPDATE: Now added to inventory.